apache/airflow/BREEZE.rst

   --no-rbac-ui
           Disables RBAC UI when Airflow 1.10.* is installed.

-  --install-wheels
+  --install-packages-from-dist
-          If specified it will look for wheel packages placed in dist folder and it will install the wheels from there after installing Airflow.
-This is useful for testing backport packages as well as in the future for testing provider packages for 2.0.
+          If specified it will look for packages placed in dist folder and it will install the packages after installing Airflow.
+This is useful for testing provider packages.

   -I, --production-image
           Use production image for entering the environment and builds (not for tests).